Category: All posts

 print(cursor.fetchone())

 After connecting to your PostgreSQL database on Timescale, it's time to create a table to store our documents and embeddings.
-In this section, we will create a table named documents
+In this section, we'll create a table named documents

 , which holds the following columns: